flyinglightspeck/StandbyFLSs/README.md

    * A .xlsx file that describes a reliability group computed for a shape using a grouping algorithm with a pre-specified group size.
 The name of a file is [shape]\_[grouping algorithm]\_[group size].xlsx.  `shape` is from the previous bullet, a user specified identifier for a grouping algorithm, e.g., `K` for k-Means, a value for group size, e.g., 3.
 In `./assets/pointcloud`, we provide files for the alternative shapes of the previous bullet, K-Means and CANF, and group sizes of {3, 5, 10, 20}.
 These files were computed separately and placed in the `./assets/pointcloud` for use by `./utils/cmp_shape.py`.

 The output of executing `./utils/cmp_shape.py` includes:
    * `./assets/mtid_report.csv` contains the minimum, median, and maximum MTID.
-It also computes other essential stats such as the minum, median, and maximum distance of a standby at the center of a group to each group member.
+It also computes other essential stats such as the minimum, median, and maximum distance of a standby at the center of a group to each group member.
 This information is reported for each shape, grouping algorithm, and group size.
 This is a row of `./assets/mtid_report.csv` file.
    * `./assets/figures` contains a listing of figures for the different shapes, grouping algorithms, and group sizes.
 These figures show MTID, a histogram of group sizes constructed by a grouping algorithm, among others.